 Fly anglers most often use 9ft 6wt through 8wt rods for their surf zone adventures, however more anglers are starting to use longer "switch" rods.
-Reels should have corrosion resistant components and hold at least 50 yards of backing.
+Reels should have corrosion resistant components and hold at least 50 yards of backing and 100 yards is better in case you encounter a rare striped bass, large halibut, or large guitarfish.
 Since most of the surf species are hunting in the sandy bottom for mole crabs (aka “sand” crabs) and marine worms it is desirable to get the fly near the bottom and keep it there.
 With the dynamic water hydraulics of the surf, a sinking fly line is essential under most surf conditions.
 Lines with sink rates of 3 to 6 inches per second (ips) will get the job done.
-Some anglers prefer full sinking lines.
-Other use interchangeable shooting head systems yet others prefer an integrated line that mates a 24 to 30 foot sinking section to a thin running line.
-With both shooting head systems and integrated lines, a neutral density or intermediate sinking running line will usually help the angler stay in contact with the fly better than floating running line.
-Leaders can be as simple as a 4 to 8 foot length of 8 to 15 pound test monofilament.
+Some anglers prefer full length sinking lines.
+A few prefer to use interchangeable shooting head systems.
+Most prefer an integrated shooting taper line that mates a 24 to 30 foot sinking section to a thin running line.
+With both shooting head systems and integrated lines, a neutral density or intermediate sinking running line will help the angler stay in contact with the fly better than a floating running line.
+Leaders can be as simple as a 4 to 8 foot length of 8 to 15 pound test monofilament (either traditional nylon copolymer or fluorocarbon).
 Most anglers consider a stripping basket essential for line management as the constant ebb and flow of the surf will play havoc with a loose fly line at the feet.

 Anglers new to the Southern California surf are often surprised at how close to the beach the fish are.
-During the summer it is common to see the exposed backs of corbina as they ride the surf almost to the beach in searching for mole crabs.
+During the summer it is common to see the exposed backs of corbina as they ride the surf almost to the beach in searching for mole crabs (aka "Sand Crabs").
 The observant wading angler will see surf perch swim by their legs or the puff of sand as a startled halibut rockets away.
+Avoid wading if sight casting to corbina during the summer.
 Casts of 40-50 feet are often sufficient to get to feeding fish.
 The ability to make longer casts is helpful but not essential.
 San Diego area beaches are rarely devoid of people so unless it is very early or very late in the day, anglers working the surf need to keep their eye on the area behind them since spectators have frustrating tendency to stop and watch from right where the angler wants to place a back cast.

 As with the bay, a wide range of fly patterns will work for surf species.
 A chartreuse and white clouser deep minnow will take all surf species over a wide range of conditions.
 Clouser minnows in many other color combinations also produce as well as other streamers, crab patterns, shrimp imitations, and bonefish patterns.
-A bit of orange imitates the roe sacs of mole crabs and flies that incorporate orange or red sometimes out fish patterns that don’t.
+A bit of orange imitates the roe sacs of mole crabs and flies that incorporate orange or red sometimes produce better than patterns that don’t.